HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 lmtest::bptest(dailycrime_model)
 ```

-The first line of code was used the plot the residuals vs the fitted values for the OLS model.
-This
+The first line of code used the plot() function to plot the residuals vs the fitted values for the OLS model.
+This was used to test the assumption that the model is linear in the parameters.
+To see if our model satisfied this assumption, we produced the graph of the residual vs. fitted values and then
+observed if the red locally weighted smoothing line was fairly horizontal around 0 on the y-axis.
+In our case, the red line did very well with little variation from being 90 degrees, so it seems safe to claim linearity.

+The second line of code used the vif() function to calculate the variance inflation factor of the linear model.
+This was used to test the assumption that there is no collinearity present in the model.
+The results did not return any irregular values as all of the covariates had values significantly below 10, so it seems fair to say that the no collinearity assumption is satisfied.

+The final line of code used the bptest() function to conduct a Breusch-Pagan hypothesis test to test the final assumption that there is Homoskedasticity in the model.
+Unfortunately, the tests returned p-values that were smaller than 0.05which led to the null hypothesis being rejected which isn’t very supportive of there being homoskedasticity.

+The outputs of the code for these lines can be seen in the Methodology section of this project.

 ## Regression Discontinuity Design